-All athletes must be at least 18 years old.
+All athletes must be at least 18 years old on the day they compete (meets are often held over multiple days).
 All team members must fall into one of the following five (5) eligibility categories.

 Must be employed by the corporation and work 20 or more hours a week and be on the corporation’s payroll and have taxes withheld by the corporation.